 I’ll bet most of you reading this have never even thought of creating a social media plan.
 You just dove right in and started tweeting.
 Of course ideally, we should always create plans before starting out on any marketing activities.
 Here’s why your tech company needs a marketing plan.
 And social media is no different.

 But what should you include in a social media plan?

 I’ve previously written about the social media channels best used for B2B tech companies.
-So LinkedIn Twitter and Google Plus are the main.
+So LinkedIn, Twitter and Google MyBusiness (you might know it as Google maps) are the main ones.
 Although we can no longer ignore Instagram.
-Irish Instagram account ownership now stands at 32%.
+Irish Instagram account ownership now stands at 43%.
 I don’t think we’ve quite reached Snapchat for us techy B2Bers yet but it’s worth keeping an eye on!